wesleycamargo/azure-docs.pt-br/articles/container-service/kubernetes/container-service-tutorial-kubernetes-monitor.md

 > [!div class="checklist"]
 > * Obter as configurações de espaço de trabalho do Log Analytics
-> * Configurar agentes do OMS nos nós do Kubernetes
+> * Configurar agentes do Log Analytics nos nós do Kubernetes
-> * Acessar informações de monitoramento no portal do OMS ou no portal do Azure
+> * Acessar informações de monitoramento no portal do Log Analytics ou no Portal do Azure

 ## <a name="before-you-begin"></a>Antes de começar